njwilliams/MMM-Faces/README.md

 capture images have reasonable quality.
 If you don't have enough light, you might need to illuminate the scene.
 To check the images being captured, go to the admin UI and there will be an "Unknown" name listed in the names section on the Faces configuration section.
-Clicking the Unknown name will flip the card to an interface showing the captured images.
+Clicking the Unknown name will flip the card to an interface showing the captured faces.
 You can move through the images with the left and right buttons, and delete any images that you don't like.
-By default, an unknown face will only be captured once per minute, to avoid filling up the storage.
+By default, an unknown face will only be captured once per minute, to avoid filling up the storage with identical pictures.
 You can also go to the video feed and toggle the switch to annotate the video feed.
 That will then show what the recognizer is seeing.